The following article is an excerpt from "A Book of Bible Study"

 Jesus warned of the punishment coming to those of the world who sin against those who believe in Him, causing them to stumble and sin.
 In Matthew 18 we read: “but whoever causes one of these little ones who believe in Me to stumble, it would be better for him to have a heavy millstone hung around his neck, and to be drowned in the depth of the sea.
 Woe to the world because of its stumbling blocks!
 For it is inevitable that stumbling blocks come; but woe to that man through whom the stumbling block comes!”
 (Matthew 18:6-7).

-In reading this passage believers can be comforted and encouraged, knowing that our God will repay those who of the world have sinned against us, perhaps causing us to stumble into sin.
+In reading this passage believers can be comforted and encouraged, knowing that our God will repay those of the world who have sinned against us, perhaps causing us to stumble into sin.
 At the same time, we might wonder why Jesus taught that “it is inevitable” that these stumbling blocks will come into our lives.

 Jesus taught us in Matthew 10:29 that not even a sparrow falls to the ground apart from the will of our Father.
-From Jesus’ teaching here, we learn that nothing in God’s creation happens apart from His knowledge and His will, not even an event as insignificant as the death of one sparrow.
+From Jesus’ teaching here, we learn that nothing in God’s creation happens apart from His knowledge and His will, not even an event as seemingly small and insignificant as the death of one sparrow.
 Nothing touches our lives apart from the will of our sovereign God and Father, who sometimes allows suffering and loss to come into our lives through the sins of others.

 When we endure unjust suffering because of the transgressions of others, whether the offense comes through an unbeliever or through another believer, such sufferings are for us a share in the sufferings of Christ.
 He suffered at the hands of evil men, though He had done nothing to deserve it.
 He also suffered because of the sins of those who would be reconciled to God through His suffering and death.
 Jesus’ sufferings occurred according to the predetermined plan and foreknowledge of God our Father (Acts 2:23-24), as do the sufferings of every one of us who is called to follow Him.